cuinjune/Ofelia/README.md

 * [ofUtils](https://openframeworks.cc/documentation/utils/ofUtils/): contains different functions for varied purposes, from string manipulation to time functions.
 * [ofSystemUtils](https://openframeworks.cc/documentation/utils/ofSystemUtils/): contains functions for creating message and file opening and saving dialogs.

+The abstractions use the same function names, arguments and return types as the original openFrameworks API so users can easily learn and transfer from one to another when needed.

+There is only one slight difference in function and class names:

+* `ofDrawCircle` in openFrameworks becomes `of.drawCircle` in ofelia.
+* `ofImage` in openFrameworks becomes `of.Image` in ofelia.

-Although more abstractions will be added later, you can already use all features of openFrameworks using [ofelia] object which allows you to code Lua on a Pd patch or create such abstractions yourself.
+Although more abstractions will be added later, you can already use all features of openFrameworks using [ofelia] object which allows you to code Lua and [openFrameworks API bindings](https://github.com/danomatika/ofxLua#of-api-bindings) on a Pd patch or create such abstractions yourself.
+You can contribute to ofelia by creating and sharing these abstractions.

 The library is available to be used under macOS, Windows, Linux and Raspberry Pi.